 For more information, refer to the PLS Guidelines.

 - Storage of A&I forms.
 The statutory requirement is that A&I forms be retained for 10 years.
 It is best to store A&I forms in a way that is consistent with your other filing systems and is easily accessible for compliance review.
 If you are already set up to scan your files and store them electronically then that option could be also used for A&I forms.
-For more information, see A&I forms and Guideline N of the NZLS Property Transactions and e-dealing Practice Guidelines.
+For more information, see A&I forms and Guideline P of the PLS Guidelines November 2019.

 - Other compliance matters.
 Your firm will need to consider how you will manage your documentation so that you are prepared for compliance reviews.
 For more information, see Compliance review and evidentiary requirements.